-The Bonds are being issued as both Senior Bonds and Subordinate Bonds.
-The Bonds will be dated March 1, 1998 and will bear interest at the fixed interest rates and mature in the amounts and on the dates set forth on the front cover of this Official Statement.
-Interest on the Bonds will be payable semiannually on May 1 and November 1, commencing on November 1, 1998, until maturity or earlier redemption, calculated on the basis of a 360-day year of twelve 30-day months.
+The Bonds are being issued as both Current Interest Bonds and Capital Appreciation Bonds.
+The Current Interest Bonds will be dated June 1, 1998 and will bear interest at the fixed interest rates and mature in the amounts and on the dates set forth on the front cover page of this Official Statement, subject to prior redemption in accordance with the Indenture.
+Interest on the Current Interest Bonds will be payable semiannually on May 1 and

+November 1, commencing on November 1, 1998, until maturity or earlier redemption, calculated on the basis of a 360-day year of twelve 30-day months.